abdul-aziz123/Whatsapp-List/README.md

    - Enter the name and number of the contact you wish to add.

 4. **Searching Contacts**:
-   - Select the option to search contacts and enter the name of
+   - Select the option to search contacts and enter the name